Feel free to contact me if you have any more questions! I love to hear from you!

 Prior to September 2014, almost all of the photographs that you see on the blog were taken with my Canon Rebel T1i DSLR camera, standard lens kit, and 50 mm/f 1.8 lens (except really, really old archived posts, which scare me).
 It was a workhorse.

-As of September 2014, I now shoot with a Canon EOS 6D full-frame camera body, and almost exclusively this 100mm/f 2.8 IS macro lens.
-Although I took art classes through highschool and college, I have no formal training in photography–and have taught myself everything simply through studying food photography, reaching out for advice from fellow photographers, reading books, immersing myself in sources of inspiration, and practice.
+As of September 2014, I now shoot with a Canon EOS 6D full-frame camera body, and almost exclusively this 100mm/f 2.8 IS macro lens and 50 mm/f 1.8 lens.
+I took art classes through highschool and college, but I have no formal training in photography.
+I’ve taught myself everything through trial and error, reaching out for advice from fellow photographers, reading books, immersing myself in sources of inspiration, and practice.
 SO.MUCH.PRACTICE.
-I love it though.
-Occasionally, I use this tripod–I have a love/hate relationship with tripods.
-I find them incredibly frustrating and restricting, but they produce the sharpest photos!

 I’m a big believer in “less is more”.
-You can take excellent photos without a ton of expensive props, etc. Here is a list of my favorite affordable, everyday food photography backgrounds and how I’ve made them work for me over the course of my blog’s life.
+You can take excellent photos without a ton of expensive props, etc. Here is a list of my favorite affordable, everyday food photography backgrounds and how I’ve made them work for me over the years.

 All of my culinary school photographs were taken with a simple Canon point and shoot–as that is the only type of camera that could fit in my chefs pants!
 Ha!

-I always shoot with natural light in manual mode (but do believe that artificial light can take excellent photos) and take all of my pictures in RAW format, so that I can edit them using Adobe Lightroom 5.
-The vast majority of my Instagram photographs are taken with my iPhone 5s and edited using Instagram.
+I always shoot with natural light in manual mode and take all of my pictures in RAW, so that I can edit them using Adobe Lightroom 5.
+I’ll occasionally use Photoshop too.

 For more of my favorite photography resources and tips, visit my Food Photography Tips + Tutorials Pinterest board.
 You can also follow my Food Photography + Styling Pinterest Board to see what is currently inspiring me!